|A.||System of Grades

 must have completed at least 36 credits in residence at the University of

 |C.||Quarterly Dean's Lists

-Quarterly dean's lists shall include the names of regular undergraduate students who have attained a grade-point average, non-cumulative, of 3.50 in the final grades for at least 12 registered credits, exclusive of lower-division ROTC courses.
+Quarterly dean's lists shall include the names of registered undergraduate students who have attained a grade-point average, non-cumulative, of 3.50 in the final grades for at least 12 registered credits.
 They are published in many newspapers in Washington State about four weeks after the end of each quarter.

 |D.||Annual Dean's List

-The yearly dean's list shall include the names of all undergraduates who have achieved a cumulative grade-point average of 3.50 or better for at least 36 credits in resident instruction in three quarters or 46 credits of resident instruction in four quarters at the University of Washington during the preceding academic year, exclusive of lower-division ROTC courses.
+The yearly dean's list shall include the names of all undergraduates who have achieved a cumulative grade-point average of 3.50 or better for at least 36 credits in resident instruction in three quarters or 46 credits of resident instruction in four quarters at the University of Washington during the preceding academic year.